While some experiences really are worth waiting for, one of the greatest friction points guests experience is excessive wait times.

 How are different industries using queue management systems?

-Any industry that relies on customer or guest interaction is likely to be using a type of queue management system, whether that’s integrated into a customer facing website or app or is a physical example such as a self serve kiosk.
+Any industry that relies on customer satisfaction or guest interaction is likely to be using a type of queue management system, whether that’s integrated into a customer facing website or app or is a physical example such as a self serve kiosk.

 Here’s how some different industries are using queue management:

 Multiple solutions streamline the travel experience at airports